 while Loop in Java

-At a conceptual level, the java-while-loop">while loop represents a condition-controlled loop.
+At a conceptual level, the while loop represents a condition-controlled loop.
 It does not rely on a fixed number of iterations; instead, it continues execution until a logical condition becomes false.
 This flexibility allows developers to build responsive and adaptive logic, where the program reacts to changing states rather than predefined counts.

 Understanding the while loop deeply is essential not only for writing correct programs but also for debugging complex logic, designing efficient algorithms, and performing well in technical interviews.